 Lizzie: Meh.
 It wasn’t awful.
 It wasn’t great.
 It was just ….there.
 The action sequences were brilliant, but the characters felt a bit flat, or maybe, their interactions felt a bit flat to me.
 Maybe because Diggle was missing.
 Maybe because Donna was brushed aside and the breakup with Quentin handled off-screen.
 I felt like they were trying too hard to go back to the S1 vibe, and they sort of forgot the things we loved along the way.
 I hope I’m wrong, but that was my sense.
 That being said, the good news is I couldn’t use the flashbacks to go get a snack this time.
 My diet appreciates it.

 Lyra: The Arrow premiere “Legacy” lived up to the EP’s promise that they would return to the formula of season one.
 That doesn’t necessarily mean it was a good episode.
 James Bamford killed it with the action scenes over and over again, each scene better than the last.
 I could even get behind Oliver having problems moving on, a new team coming in, and the friendship between Oliver and Felicity that still spoke of a closeness between them.
 What I couldn’t get behind was the way John was brushed to the side for these newbies.
 I know we’re going to get more John time in the future and that he’ll come back eventually.
 But this feels like he’s being thrown off to make room for others.
 Also what was up with Oliver killing people again and using Laurel as the reason?
-He knows she wouldn’t be ok with this slip backwards, brushes Thea off when she tells him this, and then acts on his feelings because of Laurel.
+He knows she wouldn’t be okay with this slip backwards, brushes Thea off when she tells him this, and then acts on his feelings because of Laurel.
 I thought the dead didn’t want anything cuz, you know, they’re dead?
 Smh, Oliver.

 Nora: Overall, I think it was a good first episode.
 It wasn’t my favorite episode, but it was a solid season premiere.
 It had its flaws, but I think it’s headed in the right direction.
 I enjoyed all the references to season one and I think it was definitely a way to get longtime fans re-energized about Arrow in general.
 Last season was Arrow’s weakest season, so really it could only go up from there.
 As much as I enjoy Team Arrow, I liked seeing Green Arrow/Oliver out fighting on his own.
 I think the stunt sequences become less cluttered and we can really appreciate the hand-to-hand combat, which Arrow has become known for.